 Face Coverings Required on Vehicles and at Bus Stops

 We are closely monitoring what is happening with the novel coronavirus (COVID-19).
 Marin Transit is committed to keeping you safe and moving during the COVID-19 pandemic.
 Please continue to check this page for the latest updates.

-At this time, the District is operating regular service and the only planned change is the suspension of Supplemental School Routes (routes numbered in the 100 series) and the Muir Woods Shuttle during school closures.
-Supplemental School service will resume when school closures are lifted.
+At this time, the District is operating regular service levels on local routes.
 Please check www.marintransit.org/service-alerts for updates on any new information or service impacts related to COVID-19.